matthewnicotra/matthewnicotra.github.io/about.md

 ![Uri Frank](/assets/img/urifrank.jpg)

 Uri and members of the [Frank Lab](https://www.urifranklab.org/) use *Hydractinia* to study basic questions development, stem cells, and regeneration.
+The lab has a strong commitment to enabling researchers to use *Hydractinia* as a model system.

 ### Matthew L. Nicotra